-When the beat of St Tropez gets too bone-rattling, La Réserve Ramatuelle hotel is your relief, affording once-in-a-lifetime views over the Mediterranean from its perch outside the city proper.
-The decadent spa is the main attraction, but the modern monochromatic rooms and the innovative, detox-friendly food are key players in a standout supporting cast.
+When the brightly lit bustle of St Tropez gets too much, La Réserve Ramatuelle is your release, offering heart-stoppingly magnificent views over the Med from a crow’s-nest setting just outside the city.
+The spectacular spa is the star performer, but the imaginative detox-friendly cuisine and the modern all-white rooms turn out memorable supporting roles.

 27, including 19 suites.
 There are also 14 villas available to rent.

 Double rooms from £3529.93 (€4,000), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €4.51 per person per night on check-out.